aynurin/nickel-search/README.md

 The goal of this project is to allow prefix search in a serverless way, so that you don't have to pay for servers hosting Solr, Elastic, or another server.

+## Current issues and TODO

+1. The search doesn't support multi-word search.
+2. The indexing takes a lot of time and RAM.
+3. No support for synonyms, stemming/lemmatization.
+4. More ranking sampels needed.

 ## How to use

+There is a fully functional sample in the [/samples] directory, which also includes running the indexer as a Docker container on AWS Fargate.
+See README.md in the [/samples] directory for more info.

 Install Nickel Search: